RawDawg/35th-chamber-wp-theme/README.md

 # 35th Chamber Wordpress theme
-## A simple theme to put the user login on a static frontpage.
+## A simple theme that puts the user login on a static frontpage

 Based on Sage [https://github.com/roots/sage](https://github.com/roots/sage)